ICarryTheDustOfAJourney/Autosave-Render/readme.md

 ## Usage

-The user interface appears in the Properties Area -> Output Properties -> Autosave:
+The user interface appears in the Properties Area -> Output Properties -> Autosave on Render:

 <img src="https://raw.githubusercontent.com/ICarryTheDustOfAJourney/Autosave-Render/assets/ui.png" alt="UI" style="width:16em; margin:2em" width="100"/>

-- set the "Autosave on Render" checkmark to save .blend files before rendering
+- set the "Autosave on Render" checkmark to save the .blend file before rendering

 - define/create the base-directory that will contain the new subdirectories